Rivers & Streams

 we're working in

-From the tiny creek running through your neighborhood to the mighty rivers that define the towns along their banks, we’re working in the water, on the streets and around the conference table to improve the health of rivers and streams in northeastern Illinois.
-Click the links on the side to find out more about specific waterways and projects.
+From the tiny creek running through your neighborhood to the mighty rivers that define the towns along their banks, we’re working in the water, on the streets, and around the conference table to improve the health of rivers and streams in northeastern Illinois.